-- We first took a look back at the Qt/KDE history - We identified some key technologies which go way back in the past - We better understood the event loop and Qt Platform Abstraction in our context - We've seen the typical patterns in QtWidgets and QtQuick applications and how they impact reusability in our stack - We explained how KDE Frameworks is structured as a product - · We also confirmed there are an almost infinite amount of features available - We explored some of the shady secrets we use for both have splitted frameworks and a coherent experience when it's used all together - We listed what our workspaces contain - We focused on how Plasma ensures Qt applications integrate with the workspace - We also got a quick look at how KWin is structured, especially on Wayland - Unfortunately we didn't have labs... - Also we'd have needed days to go through the KDE Frameworks section...
+- We identified some key technologies which go way back in the past - We better understood the event loop and Qt Platform Abstraction in our context - We've seen the typical patterns in QtWidgets and QtQuick applications and how they impact reusability in our stack - We explained how KDE Frameworks is structured as a product - We also confirmed there are an almost infinite amount of features available - We explored some of the shady secrets we use for both have splitted frameworks and a coherent experience when it's used all together - We listed what our workspaces contain - We focused on how Plasma ensures Qt applications integrate with the workspace - We also got a quick look at how KWin is structured, especially on Wayland - Unfortunately we didn't have labs... - That said it's hard to get to be effective in such an online setup - Also we'd have needed days to go through the KDE Frameworks section...

-- We first took a look back at the Qt/KDE history - We identified some key technologies which go way back in the past - We better understood the event loop and Qt Platform Abstraction in our context - We've seen the typical patterns in QtWidgets and QtQuick applications and how they impact reusability in our stack - We explained how KDE Frameworks is structured as a product - · We also confirmed there are an almost infinite amount of features available - We explored some of the shady secrets we use for both have splitted frameworks and a coherent experience when it's used all together - · We listed what our workspaces contain - We focused on how Plasma ensures Qt applications integrate with the workspace - We also got a quick look at how KWin is structured, especially on Wayland - Unfortunately we didn't have labs... - Also we'd have needed days to go through the KDE Frameworks section...
+- We first took a look back at the $\ensuremath{\mathsf{Qt}}/\ensuremath{\mathsf{KDE}}$ history - We identified some key technologies which go way back in the past - We better understood the event loop and Qt Platform Abstraction in our context - We've seen the typical patterns in QtWidgets and QtQuick applications and how they impact reusability in our stack - We explained how KDE Frameworks is structured as a product - We also confirmed there are an almost infinite amount of features available - We explored some of the shady secrets we use for both have splitted frameworks and a coherent experience when it's used all together - We listed what our workspaces contain - We focused on how Plasma ensures Qt applications integrate with the workspace - We also got a quick look at how KWin is structured, especially on Wayland - Unfortunately we didn't have labs... - That said it's hard to get to be effective in such an online setup - Also we'd have needed days to go through the KDE Frameworks section...

-- We first took a look back at the Qt/KDE history - We identified some key technologies which go way back in the past - · We better understood the event loop and Qt Platform Abstraction in our context - We've seen the typical patterns in QtWidgets and QtQuick applications and how they impact reusability in our stack - We explained how KDE Frameworks is structured as a product - We also confirmed there are an almost infinite amount of features available - We explored some of the shady secrets we use for both have splitted frameworks and a coherent experience when it's used all together - We listed what our workspaces contain - We focused on how Plasma ensures Qt applications integrate with the workspace - We also got a quick look at how KWin is structured, especially on Wayland - Unfortunately we didn't have labs... - Also we'd have needed days to go through the KDE Frameworks section...
+- We first took a look back at the Qt/KDE history - We identified some key technologies which go way back in the past - We better understood the event loop and Qt Platform Abstraction in our context - We've seen the typical patterns in QtWidgets and QtQuick applications and how they impact reusability in our stack - We explained how KDE Frameworks is structured as a product - We also confirmed there are an almost infinite amount of features available - We explored some of the shady secrets we use for both have splitted frameworks and a coherent experience when it's used all together - We listed what our workspaces contain - We focused on how Plasma ensures Qt applications integrate with the workspace - We also got a quick look at how KWin is structured, especially on Wayland - Unfortunately we didn't have labs... - That said it's hard to get to be effective in such an online setup - Also we'd have needed days to go through the KDE Frameworks section...